yinaS1234/Bellebeat-Case-Study/README.md

 #### Data cleaning and manipulation

+After above data exporation, file dailyActivity, sleepDay and weightLogInfor will be used for this exercise.

 -1.Clean_names() function makes sure that the column names are unique and consistent, contains only characters, numbers, and underscores in the names.

 -2.Remove_empty() remove null value in all the rows and columns